Best Crypto Cards in Chile (2026)

 Supported Exchanges & Wallets in Chile

-Twelve card issuers serve Chile through LATAM and GLOBAL coverage, operating within one of Latin America's clearest regulatory frameworks.
+15 card issuers are available to Chilean users within one of Latin America's clearest regulatory frameworks.

-KAST is the best fit for taking a Buda.com USDT purchase into card spending that has to land in ordinary CLP purchases. $0 annual fee, 2% cashback, 2-minute KYC basic tier.
+KAST is the best fit for taking a Buda.com USDT purchase into card spending that has to land in ordinary CLP purchases. $0 annual fee, 1.5% USD cashback on the first $2,000/month, 2-minute KYC basic tier.
 RedotPay Solana suits stablecoin-first users.
 COCA at up to 8% (1% free Starter, scaling with staking $COCA) plus 6% APY delivers the highest yield for DeFi-comfortable users.

-ether.fi is the tax-optimal choice at Chile's up to 40% marginal rates.
-Borrowing against staked ETH means no taxable disposal - the card spending is a loan drawdown, not a sale.
-Avici offers a similar crypto-backed credit approach.
+ether.fi Core is the tax-optimal choice at Chile's up to 40% marginal rates.
+Borrowing against staked ETH means no taxable disposal: the card spending is a loan drawdown, not a sale.

-MetaMask and Ledger CL provide self-custody for users who control their own keys.
-Bitget Wallet targets DCS wallet users. xPlace and Jupiter serve the Solana/DeFi ecosystem.
+MetaMask provides self-custody for users who control their own keys.
+Bitget Wallet targets DCS wallet users. xPlace remains the cleaner Solana/self-custody option.

 On-Ramps: Buda.com and Beyond